||Parks & Trails; Recreation

 ||Multiple contractors and CRD

-The CRD is developing a new regional park trail, Sooke Hills Wilderness Trail.
-It will become part of the The Great Trail (formerly known as The Trans Canada Trail) route.
+The CRD has opened a new regional park trail, Sooke Hills Wilderness Trail!
+It provides part of the route of both The Great Trail (formerly known as The Trans Canada Trail) and the Vancouver Island Spine Trail.
+The hiking and biking trail lies in Sooke Hills Wilderness Regional Park.

 About the Trail